Frequently asked questions

-Curtailment of leave means that the expiry date of your Student visa is cut short (brought forward), effectively giving you a new visa end date.
+Curtailment of permission means that the expiry date of your Student visa is cut short (brought forward), effectively giving you a new visa end date.

 This is usually the result of the University making an official report to the Home Office UKVI, against a specific CAS (Confirmation of Acceptance for Studies) number which has been used to apply for a student visa.
 The amount of time by which the UKVI brings forward the visa expiry date depends on the type of report which has been made.
 As a sponsor of your Student Visa, we are obliged to make reports regarding any change of circumstances affecting our students.

 The Home Office may also use its own discretion to curtail a student visa where it considers that: